Interstate 78 in New Jersey: Essex and Hudson counties

 I-78 crosses the Newark Bay on the Newark Bay Bridge into Bayonne, Hudson County.
 As it enters Jersey City, exit 14A, numbered as part of the New Jersey Turnpike, provides access to Route 440.
 Within this interchange, the road passes over CSAO's Bayonne Industrial Track and Greenville Industrial Track lines.
 From here, the freeway turns northeast on an elevated alignment and passes industrial areas of Jersey City, with CSAO's National Docks Branch line parallel to the northwest.
 The next interchange, exit 14B, is for Bayview Avenue and provides access to Liberty State Park.
 After this interchange, I-78 comes to exit 14C, the number given to the toll plaza at the end of the turnpike extension.
-After the toll plaza, there is an exit for a park and ride lot at the Liberty State Park station along NJ Transit's Hudson–Bergen Light Rail line.
+After the toll plaza, there is an exit for a park and ride lot at the Liberty State Park Station along NJ Transit's Hudson–Bergen Light Rail line.
 Continuing north, the road passes over the Hudson–Bergen Light Rail line before there is an exit for Columbus Drive and Montgomery Street.
 Past this interchange, the highway crosses PATH's Newark–World Trade Center line.
-I-78 heads down to surface level and passes over CSAO's National Docks Branch line twice before it merges with the Route 139 freeway.
+I-78 heads down to surface level and passes over CSAO's National Docks Branch line twice before it merges with Route 139.

 From here, I-78 and Route 139 pass through business areas as a one-way pair that follows six-lane 12th Street eastbound and six-lane 14th Street westbound.
 This segment of the route is under the jurisdiction of the Port Authority of New York and New Jersey (PANYNJ) and is also known as Boyle Plaza.
-It runs on surface streets with traffic lights, an example of a non–limited-access section of Interstate Highway.
-The first intersection is with Jersey Avenue, which heads to Downtown Jersey City and Hoboken.
-It intersects with the one-way northbound CR 633 (Erie Street) next before crossing one-way southbound CR 635 (Grove Street).
-After Grove Street, the road crosses CR 637 (Luis Muñoz Marín Boulevard) near Newport Centre just to the south.
-Past this intersection, the eastbound direction comes to the toll plaza for the Holland Tunnel.
+It runs on surface streets with traffic lights, an example of a surface section of the Interstate Highway.
+The first intersection is with Jersey Avenue (CR 631), which heads to Downtown Jersey City and Hoboken.
+It intersects with the one-way northbound Erie Street (CR 633) next before crossing one-way southbound Grove Street (CR 635).
+After Grove Street (CR 635), the road crosses the intersection of Marin Boulevard (CR 637) near Newport Centre just to the south.
+Past this intersection, the eastbound direction comes to the toll gantry for the Holland Tunnel.
 From here, the concurrency enters the Holland Tunnel under the Hudson River, which carries two lanes in each direction.
 Route 139 ends at the New Jersey–New York state line within the tunnel and I-78 continues into the New York City borough of Manhattan.

 History

-The oldest section of I-78, the Holland Tunnel, was established in September 1927.
-The tunnel predated the Interstate Highway System, as a commuter route linking Jersey City and Manhattan.
+The oldest section of I-78, the Holland Tunnel, was built in September 1927.
+The tunnel pre-dated the Interstate Highway System, as a commuter route linking Jersey City, New Jersey, and Lower Manhattan.
 Six months after it was opened, 3.66 million passengers had used the tunnel.
-In 1927, Route 11 had been legislated as a high-speed bypass of US 22, running from Route 28 in Whitehouse east to Route 29 in Warren Township, roughly following the alignment of present-day I-78; it was never built.
+In 1927, Route 11 had legislatively approved as a high-speed bypass of US 22, running from Route 28 in Whitehouse east to Route 29 in Warren Township, roughly following the alignment of present-day I-78; it was never built.